danwalterlink/vault/dnd.mechanics.md

 having traits with the same name in different categories and layering traits/features on top of them could be interesting: ie. mage slayer (focus: ); (weapon mastery); (spellcasting specialization) (generic improvement):slasher: enhances "mage slayer": a creature hit with the attack while casting or continuing a spell becomes vulnerable to {slashing} damage
+#i -> replace typed concept with another concept of that type (not commutative!)

 ## d20 tests
 skill checks: modes of success: